acivux/Tournament-Results/README.md

 #####Setting up the PostgreSQL Database
 Make sure PostgreSQL is  installed and functions.
 See the [installation](http://www.postgresql.org/docs/9.4/interactive/tutorial-install.html) instructions.

-Open the *psql* command line tool, making sure the current working directory is the same directory where this project is saved.
+Run the *psql* command line tool, making sure the current working directory is the same directory where this project is saved.

 Create a new database called "tournament"